bridge-protocol/bridge-protocol-js/docs/integration-blockchain.md

 ---

 ### POST /blockchain/createclaimpublish
-Create a dual-sign transaction to allow publish a claim in the Bridge Keyserver Contract on NEO.
+Create a dual-sign verified claim publish transaction to allow publish a claim in the Bridge Keyserver Contract on NEO.

 ##### Example Request:
 ```